Launch a Remote Engine#

 - 172.17.0.1 (local machine only)

-Local Machine only#
+Local machine only#

-There are no special network requirements for this case, as the engine and the renderers will reside on the same machine and they will use a network that is local to the device.
+This is the easiest case, and normally occurs when we are running our system in standalone mode.
+Both the engine and renderers run on the same machine, and will communicate over the loopback network.
+There are no special network requirements for this case, as the engine and renderers will reside on the same machine and use a network that is local to the machine.

-Local Network only#
+Local network only#

-This is a more common case, and it allows us to scatter renderers around a local network.
-This is very useful when we want to speed up the simulation process by distributing the rendering tasks among several computers and GPUs.
+This is a more common case, and allows for the scattering of renderers around a local network.
+This is very useful when we want to speed up the simulation process by distributing the rendering tasks among several machines.
+The only requirement, in this case, is that all of the renderers can reach the network in which the engine resides.

-This is a more rare case, as it is quite unlikely that you have a computer with a public IP address.
-The vast majority of computers are connected to the internet through a local NAT.
+This is a more rare case, as it is quite unlikely that you have a machine with a public IP address, as the vast majority of machines are connected to the internet through a local NAT.
+Similarly to the local network configuration above, we now have the requirement that all of the renderers can reach the internet.
+Moreover, the engine needs access to a public IP.

 Warning